-'He took his last breath in my arms': retired B.C. doctor died in hospital waiting room, wife says
+'He took his last breath in my arms': Retired B.C. doctor died in hospital waiting room, wife says

 "No one, regardless of their position, should pass from this life in such traumatic, public and obviously avoidable circumstances."

-Heather Cook, who is the executive director for acute services in Interior Health's West region, says health officials are reviewing Dr. Joneja's case and will be informing the family as the review is completed.
+Heather Cook, executive director for acute services in Interior Health's West region, says health officials are reviewing Dr. Joneja's case and will be informing the family as the review is completed.

 "Interior Health wishes to acknowledge the loss of a long-time member of the medical community.
 We know this is a difficult time for the family."